FeepingCreature/AnyTrace/DESIGN.md

 ### Samplers
 A sampler is a configured script that:
-- Takes a fixed set of typed input variables (strings and flags for now) as environment variables
+- Takes a fixed set of typed input variables (strings and flags) as environment variables
 - Executes an arbitrary command (e.g., grep, network requests)
 - Outputs matching log entries or line-based content
 - Has a configurable timeout